-ICNIRP, the UK Health Protection Agency and A Role for Science
+ICNIRP, Public Health England (formerly the Health Protection Agency) and A Role for Science

 UK Health Protection Agency

 The ICNIRP is the International Commission for Non-Ionising Radiation Protection.
 Since 2000, the UK has followed the recommended exposure limits of the ICNIRP for mobile telecommunications (ICNIRP, 1998).

 When the ICNIRP set its exposure limits, it believed that there were no biological effects of microwave electromagnetic radiation below those that caused heating.
 Thus the limits are set so as to protect the public from the heating effects of the electromagnetic fields.

 The World Health Organisation (WHO, 2008) also states 'The main conclusion from the WHO reviews is that EMF (electromagnetic field) exposures below the limits recommended in the ICNIRP international guidelines do not appear to have any known consequences on health.'

 Since 1998, there have been an enormous number of scientific studies demonstrating damage to biological systems by microwaves below the ICNIRP limits.

 The International Commission for Electromagnetic Safety have said 'The non-ionizing radiation protection standards recommended by the international standards organisations, and supported by the World Health Organisation, are inadequate.
 Existing guidelines are based on results from acute exposure studies and only thermal effects are considered.
 A world wide application of the Precautionary Principle is required.
 In addition, new standards should be developed to take various physiological conditions into consideration, e.g., pregnancy, newborns, children, and elderly people' (ICEMS, 2008).

 The International Bio-Initiative report (2007) states '..... what is clear is that the existing public safety standards limiting these radiation levels in nearly every country of the world look to be thousands of times too lenient.
 Changes are needed.'